CristianMacedo/easynreport/README.md

 _This Token is responsible of giving the application access to the data of your account, we do not store any personal info or token, the app runs 100% locally, only making requests to gather the necessary data to create reports._

-_Please do not share/save this token anywhere, as this can represent a security issue to your account._
+_Please DO NOT share this token with anyone, as this can represent a security issue to your account._

 1. Access your Easynvest account homepage through your browser of preference
 2. Open developer tools